opnfv/functest/docs/userguide/index.rst

 Healthcheck
 ^^^^^^^^^^^
-In Colorado release a new Tier 'healthcheck' with one testcase 'healthcheck' is introduced.
+In Colorado release a new Tier 'healthcheck' with one testcase 'healthcheck' was introduced.
 The healthcheck testcase verifies that some basic IP connectivity and  essential operations of OpenStack functionality over the command line are working correctly.